vtex-apps/io-documentation/docs/en/GettingStarted/develop-native-integrations-with-pixel-apps/8-MakingYourPixelAppPubliclyAvailable.md

 If you want to release a **Beta** version of your app, run the command `vtex release major beta` on your terminal instead.
 It will perform the same actions as the previous command, with the difference that you will be releasing a *beta* version of your application instead of *stable*.

-> ⚠️ *Don't forget to log in to the desired VTEX account before realeasing the new version - the app's `vendor` should be the VTEX account you are working on!*
+> ⚠️ *Don't forget to log in to the desired VTEX account before releasing the new version - the app's `vendor` should be the VTEX account you are working on!*

 ## Step 3 - Publishing the app in the VTEX IO platform